Quantile Spectral Analysis for Locally Stationary Time Series: Introduction

-Those four approaches, as already mentioned, are not without overlaps: the original concept by Dahlhaus~(1997) is based on time-varying (second-order) spectral representations, turned into time-domain linear MA($\infty$) ones by \cite{dahlpol2006}. \cite{dahlrao2006} and \cite{fssr2008} deal with locally stationary ARCH models, hence also resort to (a).
+Those four approaches, as already mentioned, are not without overlaps: the original concept by Dahlhaus~(1997) is based on time-varying (second-order) spectral representations, turned into time-domain linear MA($\infty$) ones by \cite{dahlpol2006}; \cite{dahlrao2006} and \cite{fssr2008} deal with locally stationary ARCH models; although much more general, \cite{zhouwu2009a, zhouwu2009b} also assume a form of time-varying nonlinear MA$(\infty)$ representation, and hence also resort to~(a).
 Most references require moment assumptions, either by nature (being based on a spectral representation), or by the nature of the stationary approximation they are considering.

-In this paper, we are trying to address the two limitations (i) and (ii) of traditional spectral analysis simultaneously by developing a local stationary version of the quantile-related spectral analysis proposed in \cite{dhkv2014}.
-While adopting the local stationary ideas of (d), however, we turn them into a fully non-parametric and moment-free approach, adapted to the nature of quantile- and copula-based spectral concepts (see \cite{harvey2010} for a related, time-domain, attempt).
+In this paper, we address the two limitations (i) and (ii) of traditional spectral analysis simultaneously by developing a locally stationary version of the quantile-related spectral analysis proposed in \cite{dhkv2014}.
+At the same time we provide a thorough theoretical underpinning for the proposed approach.
+While adopting the locally stationary ideas of (d), however, we turn them into a fully non-parametric and moment-free approach, adapted to the nature of quantile- and copula-based spectral concepts (see \cite{harvey2010} for a related, time-domain, attempt).
 The definitions of local stationarity existing in the literature indeed are not general enough to accommodate quantile spectra, and we therefore formulate a new concept of {\it local strict stationarity}.
-Contrary to \cite{dahlpol2006}, which deals with time-varying moving averages, to \cite{dahlhaus1997}, which is based on time-varying second-order spectra, or to \cite{vogt2012} where the approximation is in terms of stochastic variables and requires finite moments of order $\rho >0$, our approximation is directly based on joint distribution functions and does not involve any moments.
-This very general concept of local stationarity allows us to handle completely general non-linear processes without imposing any moment assumptions, to extend to the quantile context the definitions of a local spectrum, and to establish a central limit theorem for our local lag-window estimators.
+Contrary to \cite{dahlpol2006} and \cite{zhouwu2009a,zhouwu2009b}, who deal with time-varying (linear or nonlinear) moving averages, to \cite{dahlhaus1997}, which is based on time-varying second-order spectra, to \cite{vogt2012}, where the approximation is in terms of random variables and requires finite moments of order $\rho >0$, our approximation is directly based on joint distributions, and does not involve any moments nor specific data-generating processes.
+Its very general nature allows us to extend to the quantile context the definitions of a local spectrum, and to establish a central limit theorem for our local lag-window estimators.